S-Shah-Lab/ARMBR/README.md

 ## Option 1: A generic script
 Here is how to implement ARMBR using Matlab on the semi-synthetic data used in the paper.
 This implementation will work with any EEG array.
+For this example, make sure that your working directory is `Maltab`.

 ```
 clc; clear; close all;